 The gear ratio is set at 5.6:1 and the product has a total of ten bearings.
-Nine of them are ball types, and the remaining one is a roller.
+Nine of them are ball, and the remaining one is a roller bearing.

 The most intriguing feature of the Lew’s product is the dual-setting brake system.
 It combines the centrifugal system with a magnetic cast control for optimal experience when using the reel.

 The handle is not interchangeable, and it can only be suitable for one hand, so make sure to pick the right model.
 Additionally, you may feel the handle is narrow when using the reel in dropped position, but you will learn to maneuver it with time.

 Read the full review → Lews Tournament MB